Military Academy Nominations

 - The SAT code is 5944 and the ACT code is 7725

-- Applicants are required to have taken the SAT at least once prior to the deadline.
-The ACT is optional.
+- Applicants are required to have taken either the SAT or ACT at least once prior to the deadline.

 Mid-November to early December 2017